Calcium chromate

 Calcium chromate is an inorganic compound with the formula CaCrO_{4}, i.e. the chromate salt of calcium.
-It is a bright yellow solid which is normally found in the dihydrate form CaCrO_{4}·2H_{2}O. A very rare anhydrous mineral form exists in nature, which is known as chromatite.
+It is a bright yellow solid which is normally found in the dihydrate form CaCrO_{4}·2H_{2}O. A very rare anhydrous mineral form exists in nature, which is known as chromitite.

 The compound is occasionally used as a pigment, but this usage is limited due to the very toxic and carcinogenic nature of hexavalent chromium compounds such as chromate salts.

 Synthesis and reactions

 Calcium chromate is formed from the salt metathesis reaction of sodium chromate and calcium chloride: